CPSC-1012/Winter-2024-Assignments/Assignment-03/README.md

 - Use defensive programming where necessary
 - Ensure graceful handling of exceptions
 - All methods must be defined as static methods
+- Include summary comments for all defined methods

 ### Sample Runs